bsmith89/midas2-wiki/SNV-Module.md

 ## Population SNV Calling Analysis

-Having run the single-sample SNV steps for all the sample, users next can compute the across-sample SNV analysis using the `merge_snps` command. `merge_snps` requires a TSV file (`${my_sample_list}`) specifying the sample name `sample_name` and root output directory of single-sample SNV results `midas_outdir`.
+Having run the single-sample SNV steps for all the sample, users next can compute the across-samples SNV analysis using the `merge_snps` command. `merge_snps` requires a TSV file (`${my_sample_list}`) specifying the sample name `sample_name` and root output directory of single-sample SNV results `midas_outdir`.
 See [this page](https://github.com/czbiohub/MIDAS2.0/wiki/Common-Command-Line-Arguments#across-samples-analysis) for details.

 ### Important Concepts